 Nominal data of the customer’s name, phone number and order will be taken by the restaurant before service.
 After service, the restaurant will take ordinal data of the customer’s feedback about the service rendered.

 Nominal data give the respondents the freedom to freely express themselves and give adequate information.
 Ordinal data, on the other hand, does not give respondents the freedom to express themselves.

 Rather, they are restricted to particular options to choose from.
 However, this restriction gives researchers access to concise data, by eliminating any possibility of having irrelevant data.

-When collecting customer's feedback, for instance, a business gets informed about customer's satisfaction level, but ignorant about what influenced their feelings.
-This information may not be enough to assist the company in improving her customer service.
+When collecting customer feedback, for instance, a business gets informed about customer’s satisfaction levels but is ignorant about what influenced their feelings.
+This information may not be enough to assist the company in improving its customer service.

 Also, smiley and other user-friendly features can be integrated into ordinal data collection forms, making it user-friendly.
 This may not be the same with nominal data.